 What is a Funnel

 A funnel is built up of a number of steps, each step is an event in the game.
-A funnel can contain up to 100 steps with users only eligible for a step if they successfully passed through the previous step.
+Depending on the number of parameters in each step a funnel may contain up to 100 steps, with users only eligible for the next step if they successfully passed through the previous step.

 To refine the users, it is possible to select either all users or just new users as eligible for the funnel.
 You can also limit the funnel to players who belong to a particular player Segment.